-WPD has maintained its position as the top performing DNO group in the Stakeholder Engagement Incentive Award Scheme (which is a key element of Ofgem's Broad Measure of Customer Satisfaction), held since its introduction in 2011/12.
-Most recently in 2015/16, WPD was again rated first place with a score of 8.75 out of 10.
-This is worth £6.35m and will be applied to 2017/18 revenues across the four DNOs.
-WPD entered three written submissions, hosted a one day audit of the Consumer Vulnerability part of the submission and this was then followed by a question and answer session with an Ofgem-appointed judging panel of experts.
+WPD has been rated as the top performing DNO group in the Stakeholder Engagement Incentive Award Scheme (which is a key element of Ofgem's Broad Measure of Customer Satisfaction) held since its introduction in 2011/12.
+Most recently in 2015/16 WPD was again rated first place with a score ever of 8.75 out of 10.
+This is worth £6.35m in incentive income and will be applied to 2017/18 revenues across the four DNOs.
+WPD entered three written submissions, hosted a one day audit of the Consumer Vulnerability part of the submission and then this was followed by a question and answer session with an Ofgem-appointed judging panel of experts.